 Germans, with some justification, consider themselves in the avant-garde of green travel.
-Although they suffered one of history's most devastating attacks on their environment (World War II), in the postwar years they became a front-runner in preserving their environment and protecting nature.
+In the postwar years they became a front-runner in preserving their environment and protecting nature.

 "Germans are known for recycling and reusing their natural resources," said Berlin activist Hans Welder.

 In Germany, more and more systems are going into place to generate energy from wind and solar power.